Hurotamo/Hurotamo/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... https://www.facebook.com/Racker.Solamo
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-I'm always a student of a market.
+I'm always a student of the market.

 <!---
 Hurotamo/Hurotamo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.